peerbase/peerbase/UNLICENSE.md

-In the spirit of contributing to the Public Domain, to the full extent possible under law, the Peerbase Authors ("The Authors"), as specified in the [`AUTHORS.yaml`] file, have waived all copyright, patent and related or neighboring rights to their Contributions to Peerbase ("The Work").
+In the spirit of contributing to the Public Domain, to the full extent possible under law, the Peerbase Authors ("The Authors"), as specified in the [`AUTHORS.eon`] file, have waived all copyright, patent and related or neighboring rights to their Contributions to Peerbase ("The Work").

 This does not apply to works authored by third parties ("Third Party Works") which come with their own copyright and licensing terms.
-These terms may be defined in explicit files as specified within an optional [`THIRDPARTY.yaml`] file or specified as part of the contents of licensed files.
+These terms may be defined in explicit files as specified within an optional [`THIRDPARTY.eon`] file or specified as part of the contents of licensed files.
 We recommend you read them as their terms may differ from the terms below.